By: Whova Team | Last Updated: June 24, 2026

 Image credit to Vfairs

-vFairs is an event management platform built for conferences and hybrid events, with a 4.7 on G2 and a spot in the 2025 Gartner Magic Quadrant across 100 countries and 100 million attendees.
-Every event comes with a dedicated support rep available from setup to the final session.
+vFairs is an event management platform built for conferences and hybrid events with customers across 100 countries and 100 million attendees.
+Every event comes with a dedicated support rep available from setup to the final session. vFairs specialized early in visual environments, making it a well-known name for organizations that want to replicate a physical space on a computer screen.

 Features: